silastittes/panand_structure/README.md

 There are several parameters that must be chosen on the comand line.
 These are:

+`profile` -- The exector that nextflow should use.
+Must be one of the options listed in `nextflow.config`.
+NOTE: more executors are available that what is currently listed in that file now.

+`input_data` -- A CSV that has two columns `prefix` and `vcf`, which names the output files according to the prefix, and has the path to the input vcf, respectively.
+See the `example_data/oneVCF_dataTEST.csv` for more info.

+`scaffolds` -- File that lists the scaffolds use in the analysis.
+See `example_data/Cymbopogon_scaffolds.csv` for more info.

 `indfilter` -- allows inclusion of individuals with 100% missing data

-`params.depth_low` -- minimum total depth across all individuals
+`depth_low` -- minimum total depth across all individuals

-`params.depth_high` -- maximum total depth across all individual
+`depth_high` -- maximum total depth across all individual

-`params.qual` -- The site quality.
+`qual` -- The site quality.

-`params.K_low` -- The min number of clusters for NGSadmix.
+`K_low` -- The min number of clusters for NGSadmix.

-`params.K_high` -- The max number of cluster for NGSadmix.
+`K_high` -- The max number of cluster for NGSadmix.

-`params.n_lines = 10` -- How many lines to skip when thinning data.
+`n_lines = 10` -- How many lines to skip when thinning data.

 There is one default parameter: